ajw4sk/ai-tools/README.md

 - Document dependencies and requirements
 - Extra points for personal experiences that could save others' time
 - Note any applicable regulatory, privacy, and/or security considerations or limitations
-- Include linked text in brackets followed by URL in parans for external links.
-Internal links are optional
+- Include linked text in brackets followed by URL in parans for links

 ```
 [dsiplay text](URL)